 Nevertheless, several European patent firms have recently criticised the quality in the patent department and called for countermeasures.
 Campinos has begun a dialogue with the firms in question, recently calling a second meeting to address concerns.

-Certainly, the new president’s first public statements indicate the issue of quality is being taken seriously.
+The new president’s first public statements certainly indicate that the issue of quality is being taken seriously.
 Precisely what is Campino’s strategy for his first term in office, however, remains to be seen.
 He is expected to present it to the Administrative Council in June.

 Although Kratochvíl is still somewhat unknown among the environs of the EPO, in 2017 Ernst told JUVE Patent what the Administrative Council can expect from Campinos.